 It's tempting to just dive in but bear in mind that tracing your family tree involves collecting huge amounts of genealogy documents and papers.
 Quite apart from the information you are likely to forget if you try to store too much of it your head, if you don't start to organise this data, you will find yourself disappearing beneath piles of photocopies, certificates, maps and hastily scrawled notes.

 Once you have decided to crawl from under this mess and to get your genealogy data into a more manageable state, it's time for a filing system.
-Whether you'd do better documenting family history data in paper format or by using one of the latest family tree programs (complete with all-singing, all-dancing gizmos) is something only you can decide.
+Whether you'd do better documenting family history data in paper format or by using one of the latest family tree programs is something only you can decide.
 Be honest with yourself.
 If you could genuinely be described as a meticulous person, you will probably cope with recording your family history on paper, if that's what you'd prefer.
 If not, you might be better off researching the best genealogy software.

 Recording family history: Paper vs computer

 My own preference is to keep detailed paper records, including handwritten biographical outlines for each ancestor, family group records and pedigree charts, in large ring binders or box files.
 I then transfer to computer only the core genealogy data needed to draw up my tree.

 Even though I am completely comfortable working with a computer, this is how I choose to keep my genealogy files.
 But I know other family historians who use every nook and cranny of their family tree programs and thoroughly enjoy their almost paperless research.
 So there is no hard and fast rule.
 It is entirely up to you.

 If you want to computerise your records, do a bit of research to find the best family tree software options and how each might suit you.